marwhals/devops-linux-tooling-notes/README.md

-A personal set of notes for me to reference if need to.
-Primary focus will be tools that make my development easier for now.
+# Devops Linux notes

+---

+This repository is to hold personal notes related to useful tools.

+Notes will be written in LaTeX and compiled into PDF.

+---